 Camp Fire Toll on Humans

-The cost in human life from the Camp Fire will re-write the story of major tragedies in California history.
+The cost in human life from the Camp Fire re-wrote the story of major tragedies in California history.

-You may have seen my post on my Facebook about my friend and colleague, Jeffrey Samorano, who lost his house.
+My friend and colleague, Jeffrey Samorano, lost his house.
 He escaped, narrowly, with his life, and with his wife and two teenage daughters.

 I witnessed closeup an earlier major fire, when the Oakland Hills Fire came to within a quarter mile of my house, in 1991.
-A record 25 people died.
-The housing loss was valued at about $1.5bil.
+25 people died.
+The housing loss value was about $1.5 billion.

 Every loss of a single life is a great tragedy.
 My author friend Bill McGinnis lost his brother in that Oakland Hills fire.
 His brother had a hand-crafted house on a cul de sac, and he was not about to leave it, until the flames closed in and it was too late.